Diversity, Equity, and Inclusion at Wheeler

 At Wheeler, we recognize that our school exists in a community, state, country, and world represented by a multitude of cultures and viewpoints.
 Therefore, diversity and multiculturalism imbue all that we do.
 From academic programs to athletic programs, extra-curricular and co-curricular activities, Wheeler endeavors to create an environment that includes people and viewpoints from a variety of cultures, backgrounds, and ways of life.
 Below is a video from our annual Multicultural Performance Showcase, which we have hosted at Wheeler for over a decade:

-The Office of Unity & Diversity, led by Director Princess Sirleaf Bomba, supports the ongoing efforts at Wheeler to incorporate multicultural approaches to both existing and new practices.
+The Office of Equity, Community, & Belonging, led by Director Princess Sirleaf Bomba, supports the ongoing efforts at Wheeler to incorporate multicultural approaches to both existing and new practices.
 We provide resources to the Wheeler community in the areas of community education; consultation to faculty, staff and families; and developing inclusive practices.
 Wheeler’s diversity education program is about having respect for others, regardless of age, gender, race, ability, sexual orientation, economic status or religion.
 The curriculum utilizes texts and materials that give voice to those people and perspectives previously unheard and includes sensitivity on the part of our faculty, staff and administration to the circumstances that affect the lives of our students, families, and colleagues on a day-to-day basis.
 Adults at Wheeler engage in ongoing professional development opportunities in the area of multicultural teaching and learning, and in cultivating and maintaining a multicultural community.

 The Student Support Program